bgasparotto/spark-scala/src/main/scala/com/bgasparotto/sparkscala/Notes.md

 - Provides the framework Pregel for building the graphs.
 - The API provides the types VertexRDD, EdgeRDD, Graph and Edge.
 - As for RDDs and dataframes, you should cache() the Graph if you're willing to use it more than once.

+## Spark 3
+- Deprecating RDDs;
+- Python 2 not supported anymore;
+- Around 17 times faster with dynamic partitioning pruning and adaptive execution;
+- Integrates with Deep Learning frameworks such as TensorFlow and uses GPUs when available for processing DL;
+- Supports dynamic scaling on Kubernetes;
+- GraphX being replaced by SparkGraph using Cypher query language;
+- ACID support on Data Lakes with Delta Lake;